hanxiaomax/Learncpp_CN/docs/11-12-Dynamically-allocating-arrays.md

 Consequently, we recommend avoiding doing this yourself.

-Fortunately, if you need this capability, C++ provides a resizable array as part of the standard library called std::vector.
-We’ll introduce std::vector shortly.
+Fortunately, if you need this capability, C++ provides a resizable array as part of the standard library called `std::vector`.
+We’ll introduce `std::vector` shortly.